 Our profit margin reflects the strength of our business model and our position as the leader in the Mexican financial sector of the foreign exchange and international payments market.
-Our return on equity (ROE) for the last three years has been an average of 12.99%.
-Our ROE in 2017 ascended to 14.42%.
-Our performance is the result of an effective business model focused on providing efficient and reliable financial services to highly profitable market segments.
+Our return on equity (ROE) for the last three years has been an average of 14.08%.
+Our ROE in 2018 ascended to 13.16%\.
+Our performance is the result of an effective business model focused on providing efficient and reliable financial services to profitable market segments.

-As of December 31, 2017, we had assets equivalent to \$102,773 million pesos, liabilities equivalent to \$94,624 million pesos and a shareholders' equity equivalent to \$8,149 million pesos.
-During the last 3 years, our total operating revenue has grown to a compound annual growth rate equivalent of 16.1%, from \$4,808 million pesos in 2015, to \$6,482 million pesos in 2017.
-Likewise, the consolidated net income grew of a compound annual growth rate equivalent to 32.8% in the same period, from \$625 million in 2014 to \$1,102 million in 2017.
+As of December 31, 2018, we had assets equivalent to \$98,944 million pesos, liabilities equivalent to \$90,042 million pesos and a stockholders' equity equivalent to \$8,902 million pesos.
+During the last 3 years, our total operating revenue has grown to a compound annual growth rate equivalent to 7.6%, from \$6,316 million pesos in 2016, to \$7,319 million pesos in 2018.
+Likewise, the consolidated net income grew at a compound annual growth rate equivalent to 2.1% in the same period, from \$1,071 million in 2016 to \$1,116 million in 2018.

-In Chapter 2 (the Issuer) there is more detailed description of the products and services offered by our subsidiaries, as well as their growth strategies and competitive skills.
+In Chapter 2 (the Issuer) there is a more detailed description of the products and services offered by our subsidiaries, as well as their growth strategies and competitive skills.